Koemyy/croct-tests/README.md

 # Croct Tests

-Just a project to teste Croct code generator.
+Just a project to test Croct code generator.

 ## Technologies Used